Skip to content

 Torbreck

+Many people may think that classics are created only in Europe.
+But that's also how many people recently thought that the Earth was flat.
 When talking about the world of wine, geographical borders do not determine cultural differences, because throughout the ages, curious wine growers have traveled from home to foreign countries to get to know unknown regions, to learn new things, and at the same time to leave their own mark on the world.
 This has also happened in Australia, where journeys have been made from Europe for centuries.
 Along with other culture, European travelers have also brought vines to the country, and wine has been cultivated in the Barossa Valley in South Australia for almost 200 years.

 The Barossa region has a mild Mediterranean climate, which means that summers are hot and dry and rain clouds occur mainly in winter.
-The climate conditions are ideal for heat and sun-loving grape varieties, and so the region cultivates plenty of Shiraz, Grenache and Mourvèdre varieties familiar from the Southern Rhône.
+The climate conditions are ideal for heat and sun-loving grape varieties, and so the region cultivates plenty of Shiraz, Grenache and Mourvèdre varieties known from the Southern Rhône.

-Torbrecki winery was founded in 1994 by David Powell and in a short time it has been selected to the list of the world's 100 best wine producers.
+Torbrecki winery was founded in 1994 by David and Christine Powell and in a short time it was selected to the list of the 100 best wine producers in the world.
 The farm gets its name from the Scottish forest where David once worked as a lumberjack.
+Many of the farm's wine names also refer to forestry.
 Before setting up his own farm, David gained his spurs working at the equally famous Barossa Valley producer Rockford Breads.
 After finding a small garden plant with old vines growing without irrigation systems, the idea of own production began to take shape in David's mind.
 Due to the lack of resources, he started managing the vineyard according to his own principles, but only receiving his reward after selling the grapes.
-In this way, Torbreck was able to acquire grapes from fine orchards without having to look for loan-granting banks to acquire freehold land.
-Released in 1995, RunRig, which today has a cult reputation, was the farm's first wine, and rose extremely quickly to international awareness.
-Due to personal financial crises and somewhat turbulent disagreements, Powell finally left the winery he founded in 2013, and Peter Kight, who had been co-owner of the farm since 2008, took over the farm for himself.
-In the same year, the farm's winery was also completed, and less than ten years later, a cellar and tasting room suitable for receiving guests was also built on the farm.
+In this way, Torbreck was able to acquire grapes from fine orchards without having to look for lending banks to acquire proprietary land.

-The farm's annual production is around 420,000 bottles.
+The farm's annual production is around 840,000 bottles.
+The producer has a Sustainable Winegrowing Australia certificate.

 Close (esc)